 If you need a lot of flexibility and convenience, online courses are for you.
 This class format allows you to work around your other commitments like work, travel, family, friends, significant others or any other hobbies and activities that matter to you.

 The beauty of online courses is that your classroom can be at your home, local library or a coffee shop — wherever you can access the internet.

-Rather than feeling like you’re one of 200 in a lecture theatre, you have direct access to your instructor via email in an online course.
-For students who are uncomfortable speaking up in front of a hundred or of more of their peers, the online setting helps reduce many of the social inhibitions that accompany asking a question or participating in a discussion.
+At an online school vs traditional school, rather than feeling like you’re one of 200 in a lecture theatre, you have direct access to your instructor via email in an online course.
+For students who are uncomfortable speaking up in front of a hundred or more of their peers, the online setting helps reduce many of the social inhibitions that accompany asking a question or participating in a discussion.